nodejsnigeria/admin/README.md

 ## Chapters

-A Local Chapter is a
+A Local Chapter is a sub-community across a State, led by a Champion.

 ### Opening A Local Chapter
 -    A Local Chapter is to be coordinated on a State level; for example Kano or Oyo.